 Interdisciplinary Degrees

 Idaho State University offers students the opportunity to pursue an interdisciplinary master’s degree (M.A., M.S., M. Ed.).
+The objective of the interdisciplinary studies degree is to provide students with the opportunity to design specific programs of study of an interdisciplinary nature when the student's needs or desires do not fall within a currently prescribed graduate program.
 The degree sought will be Interdisciplinary Studies.
 Other fields in the title will be the fields of academic concentration.

-The requirements include: completion of a minimum of 30 credit hours with a minimum of 10 credits each from two participating departments.
-Students must be admitted into such a program by each department that participates.
-Students must contact each department contemplated to be involved prior to initiating the development of an interdisciplinary program.
+Students must be admitted to such a program by each participating department.
+Students must contact each department contemplated to be involved before initiating the development of an interdisciplinary program.

-Although students must take at least 10 credits in each of the departments participating, departments may, at their discretion, require additional credit hours of the students as a condition of the departmental participation and admission of the student in the program.
-An initial program of study must be submitted to the Graduate School during the first year of course work.
+Although students must take at least 10 credits in each of the participating departments, departments may, at their discretion, require additional credit hours from students as a condition of departmental participation and admission to the program.
+An initial program of study must be submitted to the Graduate School during the first year of course work to be entered into Degreeworks.

 Requirements for interdisciplinary degrees are the same as for other degree programs.
 An interdisciplinary thesis may be written with a minimum of three credits and a maximum of five credits in each department.
 The final oral examination must include a representative from each department and a GFR from a department not involved in the interdisciplinary degree program.